mergesort/mergesort/README.md

 # I am an A+ developer.
 You can tell because that's what my README says and you cannot lie on the internet.

+The libraries and code snippets I share are a labor of love to help developers build better apps, making it easier for you to unlock your creativity, and make something amazing for yourself and your users.
+If you find my open source valuable I would really appreciate it if you'd consider helping [sponsor my open source work](https://github.com/sponsors/mergesort), so I can continue to work on projects like Boutique to help developers like yourself.

+---

 ### And these are some of my libraries people seem to enjoy using.

 #### [Boutique](https://github.com/mergesort/Boutique)